distrochooser/distrochooser/CONCEPTS.md

 }
 ```

-The SCSS files are embeeded in a `/design/scss/custom.scss` file, which brings the Bootstrap 5 and Distrochooser theme parts together.
+The SCSS files are embedded in a `/design/scss/custom.scss` file, which brings the Bootstrap 5 and Distrochooser theme parts together.

 To get these file compiled/ picked up by the webserver, the script `build-styles` is available inside the `/design/package.json`.
 Important: **Please execute this scripts from the folder `/design`, as the `build-styles` script uses relative paths.**